hosikiti/briefcast/README.md

 ## TODOs

-- Fix Google Text-to-Speech API fails on a long text.
-- Add 'Add Website' button, allowing users to easily add a podcast by specifying a website URL.
-- Add 'Play All' button.
-- Add loading spinners.
 - Prepare production environment.
 - Add logger.
+- Limit the total number of generations within a day (300 times a day would be the upper limit for my budget).
+- Add 'Add Website' button, allowing users to easily add a podcast by specifying a website URL.
 - Add Google Analytics.
-- Limit the total number of generations within a day (300 times a day would be the upper limit for my budget).
 - Add licence.
 - ...